Please follow these steps on how to apply for housing at UCSF

 Step 3: If we contact you to offer a space, we will provide you instructions accessing your online Housing Agreement.
 This is a legally binding Agreement, so be sure to carefully read and sign it.
 Finally, make payments of your Initial Rent Payment by entering this information in your Tenant Portal.

-Housing Services generally books apartments 30 to 60 days in advance of occupancy, and sometimes up to 90 days in advance during the summer.
-For June housing, we usually start booking around April 1st.
+Housing Services generally books apartments up to 90 days in advance.
+For June housing, we usually start booking around March 1st.
 For July – September housing, we begin making offers after April 10 (there is usually a high volume of application processing and offers being made at this time of year, so we continue to offer units ongoing throughout the summer).
 At other times of the year, we offer apartments as soon as we know they are available.